metal3-io/metal3-docs/design/hostclaim-multitenancy.md

   from a cluster (tenant) to another.
 * The current implementation of the proxy is limited to the Redfish protocol and would require significant work for IPMI.

+### Alternative Implementations of HostClaims

+#### Not using HardwareData

+The first proof of concept of HostClaims copied inspection data from the BareMetalHost to the HostClaim.
+There was no inventory of available hardware visible to the end-user.
+The code was also more complex especially because of metadata synchronization (details in next section).

+#### Alternative Handling of Metadata

+Here are some alternative handling of metadata associated to BareMetalHosts and used by the Metal3 provider (selection and construction of cloud-init/ignition data):

+* **Keep metadata in baremetalhost.
+Copy to HostClaims** : the purpose of HostClaims is to hide BareMetalHost from users.
+Selectors and important metadata values would be hidden from their user.
+Even if infrastructure managers can convey information through other means, this is awkward.
+The proof of concept had complex rules to maintain HostClaim metadata synchronized with BareMetalHosts.
+* **Metadata in HardwareData without synchronization** : infrastructure managers must then create empty HardwareData to define the metadata visible from end users.
+It simplifies HostDeployPolicy.
+The main drawback is that it is a non compatible change with current deployments of BareMetalHosts.
+Process annotating BareMetalHosts automatically would require modifications.
+* **Metadata in a new custom resource** : This custom resource would only exist for this purpose.
+Too many custom resources for a single concept is not a good idea.
+* **Keep some metadata on HardwareData not automatically synchronized with BareMetalHost metadata** : metadata on HardwareData with keys that are not explicitly handled by the HostDeployPolicy would be preserved.
+This is complex.
+The only purpose would be for automatic process labelling HardwareData from their content, but they can always label BareMetalHost instead of HardwareData.
+The cost of maintaining such partial synchronization is high.

 ## References